junxit/us-congress-bills-116/metadata.md

 - 2019-07-18 — Rule provides for consideration of H.R.
 582 with 1 hour of general debate.
 Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
 Measure will be considered read.
 A specified amendment is in order.
 - 2019-07-18 — The previous question on the motion to recommit with instructions was ordered without objection.
 - 2019-07-18 — The previous question was ordered on the amendment (A002) and on the bill pursuant to the rule.
+- 2019-07-22 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 156.